PeculiarVentures/PKI.js/README.md

   * All extension types of X.509 certificates (BasicConstraints, CertificatePolicies, AuthorityKeyIdentifier etc.);
   * All "support types" for OCSP requests and responces;
   * All "support types" for Time-Stamping Protocol (TSP) requests and responces;
-* **Has own certification chain verification engine, purelly made on JavaScript with help from Promises and Web Cryptography API latest standard implementation;**
+* **Has own certification chain verification engine, built in pure JavaScript, with help from Promises and Web Cryptography API latest standard implementation;**
 * Working with **all** Web Cryptography API signature algorithms:
   * RSASSA-PKCS1-v1_5;
   * RSA-PSS;